-- 1. Use a bent paperclip or a similar object to press and hold the RTFM switch until you hear the device announce the words, "restoring defaults" and "rebooting". - 2.
+- 1. Use a bent paperclip or a similar object to press and hold the RTFM switch for several seconds. - 2.
 Release the RTFM switch.
-The device will be restored to the factory default settings.
+The device will be restored to the factory default settings, and will announce "restoring defaults" and "rebooting."